RHUL-CS-Projects/graphfellow/docs/example-graphs/regexp.md

 [`cs1870_fa_8.2.json`](cs1870_fa_8.2.json).
 You can click on that and inspect the whole file, but the rest of this page describes the JSON piece-by-piece.

-The container `<div>` does _not_ have a class of `graphfellow`: this is to prevent auto-initialising — instead, the graph will be explicitly initialised by calling `create_graph()` after the event handling functions have been defined.
+The graph will be explicitly initialised by calling `create_graph()` after the event handling functions have been defined.

 The two vertices (`3` and `5`) representing accepting states pulse differently from the other states (their pulses are bigger, and red).